litprog/litprog/lit/13_touchy_feely_pitch.md

 Programmers often forge ahead when writing software, churning out code until the compiler stops complaining and ship it.
-This is fine for one off programms, and it's even fine as a first step.
+This is fine for one off programs, and it's even fine as a first step.
 Code that runs and does what you want is better than no code at all.
 Any effort you would have spent to make your program more maintainable would have come at the expense of functionality.